Gdog12g4/Pokemon_Type_Game/README.md

 #
 ## Ways to Improve
 - I could have used python class to tighten the code work for defining the strengths and weaknesses for more concise code.
-- I can apply the core of the code to a web app and add more visual aspects to it so it's not just play able from the console.
+- I can apply the core of the code to a web app and add more visual aspects to it so it's not just playable from the console.

 #
 I do not own Pokemon, a Nintendo brand.